zinichakraborty/better-pokeapi-chandreyi/README.md

 ```http
 GET /
 ```
-- returns the name, sprite, and typeo of random Pokemon
+- returns the name, sprite, and type of random Pokemon

 ```http
 GET /pokemon/:name